ShAwKy10/Learning_python/README.md

-This repo is for documinting and works as playground while I am learning pyhton I am using this playlist on youtube "https://youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7&si=TWLekTZP8sden3gj"
+This repo is for documinting and works as playground while I am learning pyhton.
+I am using this playlist on youtube "https://youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7&si=TWLekTZP8sden3gj".
-The folders stands to which video on the playlist
+The folders stands to which video on the playlist.